Top 7 Chipotle Pepper Substitutes: Exact Measurements, Usage Tips & Recipes

-In this post, we’ll walk through the flavor profile of chipotle, explain when you might want to swap it out, and offer a list of top-tier substitutes that will keep your meal tasting bold and balanced.
-We’ll even include a handy buying guide so you know exactly what to look for next time you hit the spice aisle.
+In this guide, we'll walk through the flavor profile of chipotle, explain when you might want to swap it out, and offer a list of top-tier substitutes that will keep your meal tasting bold and balanced.
+We'll include a handy buying guide and detailed usage instructions so you know exactly what to look for and how to use them.

 Table of Contents